-Whether you’re launching a new site, or planning to re-platform your existing digital branch, Scott Frymire has nine ways sales staff can help
+Whether you’re launching a new site, or planning to re-platform your existing digital branch, Unilog has nine ways sales staff can help

 As an eCommerce and content services provider, a common challenge we hear from our customers is their sales team’s reluctance to embrace their digital sales channel.
 For wholesale distributors, this especially holds true as their reps argue they’ve thrived for decades with their strictly offline business model of face-to-face interactions and phone orders.
 Moreover, some sales reps feel threatened by new technology and pressured to change their conventional methods.